3. TOOLKIT DEMONSTRATION

 The SOI time series is noisy, with no obvious oscillatory components.
 Our goal is to identify the low-frequency quasi-quadrennial (QQ) and quasi-biennial (QB) components of El Niño (Rasmusson et al., 1990).

-Double-clicking on any graph window makes it an Active plot and brings forward adjacent Graph Controls window, where the properties of the Active plot are always shown and can be changed by choosing appropriate tabs.
+Double-clicking on any graph window makes it an Active plot and brings forward adjacent Graph Controls window, where the properties of the Active plot can be changed by choosing tabs Line 1, Line2/Symbols, Bars, Axes and Text.
+Not all the

 If "Update plot continously" is checked in Preferences panel, any change in Graph Controls settings is applied immediately to the ActivePlot.
 If it is unchecked, user can adjust several settings and then apply all the changes to ActivePlot at once with Apply button.
 By default, the Graph Controls window is a "child window" of an Active Plot; user controls this option by using the switch button (see on the left panel below):